AllGray/AllGray.github.io/source/index.html.md

 ## Female 6 pin angle header

 Locate this black female connector.
 It’s soldered to the place labeled “JP2, serial programmer”.
 The serial UART programmer board is connected to this port.
 Make sure to turn it the right way.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/76.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/77.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/78.jpg)

+## Potentiometers TR1 & TR2

-## Solder the two trim potentiometers labeled TR1 & TR2
+Solder the two trim potentiometers labeled TR1 & TR2
 The left potentiometer is used for regulating the screen’s backlight and the right one regulates the sound volume.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/79.jpg)

-<aside class="notice">**Pro tip:** If the trim potentiometers are falling out of the PCB when you try to solder them, place you cutting pliers’ handle underneath the potentiometer you’re soldering</aside>
+<aside class="notice">PRO TIP: If the trim potentiometers are falling out of the PCB when you try to solder them, place you cutting pliers’ handle underneath the potentiometer you’re soldering</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/80.jpg)

 ## 6 pin ICPS header & 100nF capacitors

 The header is mounted on the top left front side of the PCB (labeled JP1).
 After the header, find the two little 100nF capacitors (they have 104 written on their surface) and solder them on places labeled with C1 and C6.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/81.jpg)

+## Pushbuttons
-## Seven pushbuttons and the corresponding button caps

-Locate the buttons and then first solder the 5 buttons on the left side of the PCB.
+Seven pushbuttons and the corresponding button caps Locate the buttons and then first solder the 5 buttons on the left side of the PCB.

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/82.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/83.jpg)

+## Sound Circuit:

-## Now let’s solder the basic parts of the sound circuit:
+Now let’s solder the basic parts of the sound circuit:
 2n2222 transistor, 2.2kΩ resistor (color code: red, red, red, golden), 1n4148 diode and the headphone connector.

 <aside class="warning">be careful to turn the transistor and the diode to the right side!
 Note the little black ring on the diode indicating how you need to turn the component</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/84.jpg)

+## Buttons

-## Solder the rest of the buttons
+Solder the rest of the buttons
 (two buttons at the right side of the PCB)

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/85.jpg)

+## Li-Po Charger Board

-## Mount the Li-Po charger board
+Mount the Li-Po charger board
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/86.jpg)

 You’ll need a piece of solid core wire included in the kit (NOT the soft standard wire).